DannyActive/CLIM-680-Report/index.md

 ![Composite Difference during ENSO](./figures/Diff_ENSO_composite.png)

 ![Composite Precipitation Anomaly during ENSO](./figures/PA_ENSO_Composite.png)

 ![Composite Precipitation Differences for Nino-neutral](figures/Nino_Neutral(composite).png)

 Summary
 ---
 The African continent has experienced a decline in preipitation indicated by negative rainfall anomaly in most zones as demarcated in the study.
 ENSO influences precipitaion patterns in Africa through its interaction with the monsoon system that drive precipitation.
-FA
+Future studies will investigate the impact of ENSO on the pattern of individual monsoon systems that drive precipitation in each climatic zone of Africa.

 Reference